OctopusDeploy/docs/docs/installation/installing-tentacles/listening-tentacles.md

 :::

 :::warning
-**Proxy servers supported for tentacle communications since Octopus 3.4** The communication protocol used by Octopus and Tentacle 3.4 and above supports proxies.
+**Proxy servers supported for Tentacle communications since Octopus 3.4** The communication protocol used by Octopus and Tentacle 3.4 and above supports proxies.
 Read more about configuring proxy servers for Tentacle communications in [proxy support](/docs/installation/installing-tentacles/proxy-support.md).

 If you are using a version of Octopus/Tentacle prior to 3.4 you will need to arrange a bypass/exception for traffic initiated from the Octopus server to the Tentacle on the configured TCP Port (port **10933** by default).